laerthe-souza/move-on/README.md

 3. Run `yarn` to install all dependencies.
 4. You will need create a database.
 Please, view this [video](https://www.youtube.com/watch?v=Cz55Jmhfw84&t=1624s) for guide you.
 5. To do login with github, you will need to configure the OAuth app on your github account.
 For this, see this [documentation](https://docs.github.com/pt/developers/apps/creating-an-oauth-app) for guide you.
-6. After completing the previous steps, create the `.env` file and adds the environment variables of the `.env.example` file.
+6. After completing the previous steps, create the `.env.local` file and adds the environment variables of the `.env.example` file.
 7. Run `yarn dev` to start the development server on `http://localhost:3000`

 ## License